rlite/rlite/README.md

 ### 5.5.
 Normal IPC Process
 #############################################################################

-In the current implementation a normal IPC Process can be configured with an address unique in its DIF.
-This step is not necessary, since a simple policy for distributed address allocation is already available, and can be activated passing the -A option to the **rlite-uipcps** program.
+A normal IPC Process can be manually configured with an address unique in its DIF.
+This step is not necessary, since a simple default policy for distributed address allocation is already available.

-In the following example
+To deactivate automatic address allocation, you need to pass the "-A manual" option to the **rlite-uipcps** program, and configure addresses manually like in the following example:

     $ sudo rlite-ctl ipcp-config normal1:xyz address 7382

-a normal IPCP called normal1:xyz is given the address 7382 to be used in its DIF.
+where a normal IPCP called normal1:xyz is given the address 7382 to be used in its DIF.